 Once you're 50, the SSA believes it's much more challenging to be retrained for another job.
 This means that if you have a limited work history and a physically disabling condition, you might qualify for benefits when a 25-year-old applicant wouldn't.

 Applying for disability benefits over age 50 makes it easier to qualify.
+There are many conditions that qualify for disability benefits.
 Here's a little more information on how the grid rules and medical criteria will affect your Social Security claim depending on your diagnosis: